Best Sous Vide

 Breville Joule 1100W

 While the Breville Joule isn't the best sous vide we have seen to date, we still feel that it deserves some recognition.
 It's a sleek-looking machine that offers more versatility than almost any other product we have seen with its magnetic base and clamp bracket.
-The Breville Joule 1100W is one of the fastest at heating water and is quite accurate and stable when it comes to temperature control.
+It's one of the fastest at heating water and is quite stable and accurate when it comes to temperature control.
 The interface in the mobile app is user-friendly and intuitive as well.

 Unfortunately, we found the app-only controls to be a source for frustration when multiple people were using it, or if we didn't feel like pulling out our phone.
 The temperature accuracy and stability are also just a bit worse than the top-tier models.
-All things considered, however, it's worth considering the Breville Joule 1100W if you place a premium on style and aren't scared away by the smartphone-only controls.
+All things considered, though, it's worth considering the Breville Joule 1100W if you place a premium on style and you're not scared away by the smartphone-only controls.

 Read review: Breville Joule 1100W

 Why You Should Trust Us?

 Our sous vide testing team is led by Michelle Powell and David Wise.
 Michelle has over 10 years of professional culinary experience, ranging from managing an artisanal bakery to competing in latte art competitions.
 Most importantly, she brings a no-nonsense attitude towards kitchen appliances that don't work as they should.
-David has formal training as a mechanical engineer and has been an avid home cook and baker for the past 5 years or so.
+David has formal training as a mechanical engineer and has been an avid home cook and baker for the past five years.
 He is particularly passionate about mixing science and cooking, the foundation of cooking sous vide.
-On top of that, he also used his education in thermal fluids and heat transfer to design some of our temperature accuracy and circulation tests.
+His education in thermal fluids and heat transfer came in handy when designing some of our temperature accuracy and circulation tests.